 Work with Medical Device Regulatory Specialists

 Plan on tapping into the medical device business in a steadily growing market like India?
-According to the Indian Government’s Department of Pharmaceuticals, India’s medical device marketplace could reach 50 billion USD by 2025, which is reason enough to be on the hunt for quality Hindi translation services.
+According to the Indian Government’s Department of Pharmaceuticals opens in a new window, India’s medical device marketplace could reach 50 billion USD by 2025, which is reason enough to be on the hunt for quality Hindi translation services.
 But when it comes to medical translations, it makes a lot of sense to work with a service that also specializes in medical device regulations.

 Device packaging and labeling requirements differ from region to region, ranging from the rules governing medical language translations and terminology, to the size of the text used, or where the text should be located on the packaging.
 Your company will also likely need to obtain some form of documentation certifying that the medical translations and labeling are accurate, and formatted to national or regional standards.